Sha3dyn/PenguMaze/README.md

   over to the next solid object.
 You can't change direction during sliding.
 You need to use objects in levels to get where you need to go.
 - Second level has multiple teleports that you need to use to find baby penguins.

+I've done everything myself: design, scripts, audio, graphics, animation etc. and except for coding, this was my very first time for each of them and overall my very first game project.
+Next my goal is to develop this into a mobile game.